rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ```

 ## Extensions and clusters
 It's critical that the above configuration be supplied to **every** node in your rqlite cluster.
-This means that the directory containing the extensions must also be present on every machine running an rqlite node.
-It's not sufficient to load an extension into only a subset nodes of your cluster.
+This means that the extensions must also be present on every machine running an rqlite node.
+It's not sufficient to load extensions into only a subset nodes of your cluster.
 Doing so will result in undefined behaviour on your cluster.